frankwallis/plugin-typescript/README.md

 # Caveats #

 This plugin uses the TypeScript LanguageServices API.
 Unfortunately there is an issue in TypeScript 1.4.1 where const enums are not correctly output in the generated js.
+I'm hopeful that a fix will be released soon, meanwhile you can track the issue [here](https://github.com/frankwallis/plugin-typescript/issues/4).